Self-employment income support scheme

 Further details and guidance on the scheme is available from the government website.

 Asymptomatic COVID-19 testing

-NHSE has confirmed that it is making asymptomatic COVID-19 testing available for GP practice staff.
+Asymptomatic COVID-19 testing is available for GP practice staff.
 This testing is not a mandatory requirement for locum GPs to work within practices.

 In accordance with NHS Employers' advice, if you have had a PCR-confirmed positive test, you should not self-test until 90 days have passed as the results are likely to continue to be positive for several weeks subsequently.

 If you test positive, you will need to remove yourself from face to face work for 10 days in order to comply with requirements to self-isolate, though you can work remotely from home.

 There are therefore a number of considerations that locum GPs should discuss with contracting organisations.
 These should include:

 - avoiding testing less than 48 hours before a face to face shift booked for a practice where you do not have remote working arrangements set up

 - assuring yourself that your practice is willing to provide the same opportunities for remote working to you as they are providing to their other clinicians, so that booked sessions can be honoured by the practice for all locums who find themselves needing to self isolate as a result of agreeing to undergo voluntary asymptomatic screening

 - if it is not possible to work remotely, practice locum agreements should make provision for payment in lieu of activity to locums from the Covid support fund of £150million across England.